 NorthShore's LIFE Program creates a bridge for continued care of post treatment cancer survivors back to the community, family and the primary care setting.
 LIFE is the first community cancer survivorship program in the region uniquely designed by its program director Carol A. Rosenberg MD, FACP, Director of NorthShore's Preventive Health Initiatives, to adhere to the guidelines proposed by the Institute of Medicine.
 The LIFE program, implemented in part through a Livestrong Foundation Community Cancer Survivorship Program Grant, is the first program of its type in the Northern Cook and Lake County region.

-The LIFE Program features an individualized risk adapted visit with Carol Flanagan, RN, MSN, OCN, a specialized oncology nurse with expertise in cancer survivorship.
-Patients receive counseling based on a customized survivorship care plan.
+The LIFE Program features an individualized risk adapted visit with a specialized oncology nurse with expertise in cancer survivorship.
+Patients receive counseling based on a customized Survivorship Care Plan.
 This personalized long-term care plan includes a portable detail of a survivor's oncology diagnostic and treatment summary, and cites guidelines for continued monitoring, including preventive practice recommendations.
 The plan maps out available resources and services such as genetics, fertility and integrative medicine consultations.
-A Breast Cancer Support Group also is offered.

 The Myra Rubenstein Weis Survivorship 101 Seminar: Thrivership! is an educational workshop and resource series available to the community at-large.
 It covers major topics of cancer survivorship and promotes the acquisition of skills to understand, select and navigate community-based cancer survivor resources.
 The topics in the series, including nutrition, fitness, self-esteem, sexual intimacy, cognitive function, genetics, insurance and employment focus on the survivorship perspective.
-Programs are held at Highland Park, Evanston and Glenbrook Hospitals.
+Programs are held at Highland Park, Evanston, Glenbrook Hospitals, and Cancer Wellness Center.

 The LIFE Program partners with the Cancer Wellness Center for an Evening of Survivorship.
 The event includes interactive discussions and demonstrations centered on survivorship topics.